lucy-sha512/archethic-docs/docs/learn/sharding.md

 - either storage
 - either validation

-Arch Ethic Blockchain supports a complete sharding scheme for validation and for storage.
+Archethic Blockchain supports a complete sharding scheme for validation and for storage.

 ## Validation
-A fresh group of rotating nodes validates every transaction.
-This ensures the distribution of validation and the processing, to achieve a linear scalability and a high TPS.
+A fresh group of rotating nodes validates every transaction.This ensures the distribution of validation and the processing, to achieve a linear scalability and a high TPS.
 Transaction use the UTXO model so there is no reality out of the transaction preventing the issues in the network like:
 - cross-shard synchronisation
 - communication via state channels

 Only the transaction and the transaction inputs will be taken into account when determining the status of a transaction.

 ## Storage
+The storage nodes connected to the new transaction's address  replicates all transactions belonging to the same chain.
 Upon transaction validation, validation nodes are responsible for sending the transaction to several pools of nodes:
-The storage nodes connected to the new transaction's address  replicates all transactions belonging to the same chain.
 - I/O Storage Pool: Every valid transaction is duplicated on the storage nodes connected to the input/output addresses of the transaction:
 - Storage pools are addressed by transaction movements.
 - Public key storage pools node motions